 If a person only makes their minimum payment each month, not only is he or she building debt over time because of excessive purchases, but is also incurring additional debt from interest.
 Over time, consumers may find themselves owing far more money to credit card companies than they actually spent in the first place.

-For help consolidating your debt or for assistance with other financial difficulties, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC today at (205) 324-4000.
+For help consolidating your debt or for assistance with other financial difficulties, contact the Birmingham bankruptcy lawyers of [firm-name] today at [phone-number].